Gospel of Scripture vs Gospel of Ellen

 Ellen claims that it is possible and expected for people to obtain a sinless life with perfect obedience.

-- Ellen also claims the righteous will undergo an investigative judgment where God, starting in 1844, is now looking at the deeds and works of those who claim Jesus as their savior, and he will judge the righteous based on their deeds (not Christ’s deeds) to see if they will actually be saved.
+• Ellen also claims the righteous will undergo an investigative judgment where God, starting in 1844, is now looking at the deeds and works of those who claim Jesus as their savior, and he will judge the righteous based on their deeds (not Christ’s deeds) to see if they will actually be permitted salvation.
 She claims that believers must meet a certain standard of righteousness on their own merit in order to enter eternal life, meaning that Jesus’ sacrifice does not actually cover all of humanity’s sin.
 If Jesus’ life does not completely take the place of sinners, then everyone is condemned because no one is without sin.
 Even if someone was eventually perfected in character as she expects them to be in the time of Jacob’s trouble, their past sin still condemns them and separates them from God’s presence.
-If the investigative judgment is true, and the righteous are judged by any of their deeds, not one person can enter heaven because their righteousness is still filthy rags before God.
-Below is an excerpt from chapter 28 of The Great Controversy (1888 ed.), where Ellen explains her vision of the investigative judgment.
+If the investigative judgment is true, and the righteous are judged by any of their deeds, not one person can obtain eternal life because their righteousness is still filthy rags before God.
+Below is an excerpt from chapter 28 of The Great Controversy (1888 ed.), where Ellen explains her vision of the investigative judgment:

 “I Beheld,” says the prophet Daniel, “till thrones were placed, and One that was ancient of days did sit.
 His raiment was white as snow, and the hair of his head like pure wool; his throne was fiery flames, and the wheels thereof burning fire.
 A fiery stream issued and came forth from before him; thousand thousands ministered unto him, and ten thousand times ten thousand stood before him; the Judgment was set, and the books were opened.”
 [Daniel 7:9-10] Thus was presented to the prophet’s vision the great and solemn day when the characters and the lives of men should pass in review before the Judge of all the earth, and to every man should be rendered “according to his works.”